GadaLuBau1337/SonicPanel/README.md

 ## ⚙ REQUIREMENTS

 - Python 3.x
 - Ubuntu / Debian recommended
+- First run the script in the src folder to install the required modules.

 Install dependencies: